 Many lenders offer RV loans for both new and used recreational vehicles.
-You may be able to find RV financing through an online lender, a bank, a credit union or the RV dealership where you purchased the vehicle.
-Usually, the RV itself will serve as collateral for the loan, just like when you purchase a car.
+You may be able to find RV financing through an online lender, a bank, a credit union or the RV dealership where you purchase the vehicle.
+The RV itself will usually serve as collateral for the loan, just like when you purchase a car.
 Because of this, you likely won’t need to put up any extra collateral to secure financing.

 Most RV loans feature repayment terms that range between one and 15 years.
 However, some lenders and financial institutions may offer RV loans that stretch as long as 20 years.

 How does an RV loan work?